-We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$ , all of which are payable by us.
-This figure includes a non-accountable expense allowance we have agreed to pay the Representative for reimbursement of its expenses related to the offering equal to \$250,000.
-We have paid an expense deposit of \$50,000 to the Representative for out-of-pocket-accountable expenses equal to the difference between the total and non-accountable expense amounts, which will be returned to us to the extent such out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).
+We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$, all of which are payable by us.
+This figure includes an expense allowance of \$50,000 for accountable expenses and \$200,000 for non-accountable expenses that we have agreed to pay the Representative for reimbursement of its expenses related to this offering.
+We have paid an advance of \$50,000 to the Representative applicable to the accountable expenses, which will be returned to us to the extent such accountable expenses are not actually incurred in accordance with FINRA Rule \$5110(f)(2)(C).